Exploring Catholicism

 The Mass is the central act of Catholic worship, in which the Church gathers to hear God’s Word, offer praise and thanksgiving, and participate in the sacrifice of Christ through the celebration of the Eucharist, receiving His Body and Blood for spiritual nourishment and unity with Him.

-Learn More about the SacramentsCatholicism is distinct from other Christian traditions in that it possesses the fullness of truth and Faith, rooted in Sacred Scripture and Sacred Tradition, guided by the teaching authority of the Church (the Magisterium), centered on the Eucharist as the true Body and Blood of Christ, and enriched by the seven Sacraments as means of grace for living a life of holiness.
+Catholicism is distinct from other Christian traditions in that it possesses the fullness of truth and Faith, rooted in Sacred Scripture and Sacred Tradition, guided by the teaching authority of the Church (the Magisterium), centered on the Eucharist as the true Body and Blood of Christ, and enriched by the seven Sacraments as means of grace for living a life of holiness.

-On Catholicism and other Christian traditionsCatholicism holds two truths together: (1) other religions can contain real truth and goodness, and (2) Christianity claims that the fullness of truth is found in Christ and in the Church’s proclamation of him.
+Catholicism holds two truths together: (1) other religions can contain real truth and goodness, and (2) Christianity claims that the fullness of truth is found in Christ and in the Church’s proclamation of him.
 This does not deny the truth of other religions, or, for example, what can be learned through scientific inquiry.
-Rather, Catholics believe that all have access to the truth of reality through natural revelation (in nature or creation), and that there are different ways of expressing that knowledge: through religion, art, and science which harmonize.
+Rather, Catholics believe that all have access to the truth of reality through natural revelation (in nature or creation), and that there are different ways of expressing that knowledge: through religion, art, and science, which harmonize.
 But Catholics also believe in divine revelation: that is, that God reveals God’s self to humanity.
 This he has done most fully in Jesus Christ and his Church.

-These videos on Faith & Science might make you marvel!We are currently building out our parish Resource Center for faith formation, including materials to support OCIA and lifelong learning.
-In the meantime, explore thousands of Catholic videos, talks, and study programs at Formed.org to grow in faith, prayer, and knowledge of the Church.
+We are building our parish Resource Center for faith formation, including OCIA and lifelong learning materials.
+In the meantime, explore thousands of Catholic videos, talks, and study programs on Formed.org to grow in faith, prayer, and understanding of the Church.